th3rOc/myfirst/README.md

 -What is command shell and why should i use it

--How can i see what files and directories i have
+-How can i see what files and directories i have it

 -How can i speciefy the locationof a file or directoryon a computer Reading materials